sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     ![cds commands](cds-commands.png)

     >This lists the available `cds` commands.
 For example, use `cds version` to check the version that you've installed.
+To know what is the latest version, watch the [Release Notes](https://cap.cloud.sap/docs/releases/) for CAP.

 [DONE]